Neurological disorder: Mental functioning

 A neurological examination can, to some extent, assess the impact of neurological damage and disease on brain function in terms of behavior, memory, or cognition.
 Behavioral neurology specializes in this area.
 In addition, clinical neuropsychology uses neuropsychological assessment to precisely identify and track problems in mental functioning, usually after some sort of brain injury or neurological impairment.

 Alternatively, a condition might first be detected through the presence of abnormalities in mental functioning, and further assessment may indicate an underlying neurological disorder.
 There are sometimes unclear boundaries in the distinction between disorders treated within neurology, and mental disorders treated within the other medical specialty of psychiatry, or other mental health professions such as clinical psychology.
 In practice, cases may present as one type, but be assessed as more appropriate to the other.
 Neuropsychiatry deals with mental disorders arising from specific identified diseases of the nervous system.

 One area that can be contested is in cases of idiopathic neurological symptoms - conditions where the cause cannot be established.
 It can be decided in some cases, perhaps by exclusion of any accepted diagnosis, that higher-level brain/mental activity is causing symptoms, referred to as functional symptoms, rather than the symptoms originating in the area of the nervous system from which they may appear to originate.
 Cases involving these symptoms are classified as functional disorders ("functional" in this context is usually contrasted with the old term "organic disease").
 For example, in functional neurologic disorder (FND), those affected present with various neurological symptoms such as functional seizures, numbness, paresthesia, and weakness, among others.
-Such cases may be contentiously interpreted as being "psychological" rather than "neurological." conversion disorder, If the onset functional symptoms appear to be causally linked to emotional states or responses to social stress or social contexts, it may be referred to as conversion disorder.
+Such cases may be contentiously interpreted as being "psychological" rather than "neurological."
+If the onset functional symptoms appear to be causally linked to emotional states or responses to social stress or social contexts, it may be referred to as conversion disorder.

 On the other hand, dissociation refers to partial or complete disruption of the integration of a person's conscious functioning, such that a person may feel detached from one's emotions, body and/or immediate surroundings.
 In extreme cases, this may be diagnosed as depersonalization-derealization disorder.
 There are also conditions viewed as neurological where a person appears to consciously register neurological stimuli that cannot possibly be coming from the part of the nervous system to which they would normally be attributed, such as phantom pain or synesthesia, or where limbs act without conscious direction, as in alien hand syndrome.